Refsheet/refsheet-site/README.md

 This project is built and maintained by Will, and you can reach him at [@refsheet on Twitter](https://twitter.com/refsheet).

+## Special Thanks

+I would like to thank the bits, and bytes, and copper and fiber wires that made transmitting the commit containing this thank you message possible.

+I would also like to thank #devfurs for being good little rubber ducks.

 [1]: https://trello.com/b/4UljEwOX/application-development
 [2]: https://zube.io/eiwi1101/refsheetnet/w/application-development/kanban
 [3]: https://travis-ci.com/eiwi1101/refsheet-site